bitnami/containers/bitnami/openldap/README.md

-# Bitnami package for OpenLDAP
+# Bitnami Secure Image for OpenLDAP

 ## What is OpenLDAP?